speedyfriend67/Swifile-FileManager/README.md

 Clone this repository.
 Run [ipabuild.sh](ipabuild.sh) and you will get a tipa after that.

+> Set the `SYSROOT` environment variable to your preferred SDK, `ARCHS` to either `arm64`, `arm64e` or both first!

+> IPA builds are not working (no root permission for the helper right now)

-Send the file to your phone (probably on macOS just use AirDrop), install with TrollStore.
+Send the file to your phone (on macOS use AirDrop), install with TrollStore.

 Or you can setup Theos and run: